xetdata/xet-core/README.md

 ### Flexibility

-Git-xet naturally integrates seamlessly with [xethub](https://about.xethub.com/?), which provides a number of nice perks, such as data analytics and integration with tools like [xetcache](https://github.com/xetdata/xetcache) and [pyxet](https://pyxet.readthedocs.io/en/latest/) for easy access to your data from any environment.
-It also integrates with GitHub or can be used completely localling against a local data store.
+Git-Xet naturally integrates seamlessly with [XetHub](https://about.xethub.com/?), which provides a number of nice perks, such as data analytics and integration with tools like [xetcache](https://github.com/xetdata/xetcache) and [pyxet](https://pyxet.readthedocs.io/en/latest/) for easy access to your data from any environment.
+It also integrates with GitHub, where repositories can be quickly enabled to use Git-Xet with the [XetData app](https://xethub.com/assets/docs/github-app#xetdata-github-app).
+Or, just used Git-Xet  locally against a local, private data store.

 ### Open Source

-Finally, git xet is an open source tool that is free to use and build upon.
-By default, the binary data content is stored on xethub and backed by S3.
+Finally, Git-Xet is an open source tool that is free to use and build upon.
+By default, the binary data content is stored on XetHub and backed by S3.
 It can also be configured against a local data store for a fully free and open source route to managing large repositories.

 ## Documentation

-Documentation for git-xet, pyxet, and the xet cli is available on xethub [here](https://xethub.com/assets/docs/).
+Documentation for Git-Xet, PyXet, and the Xet CLI is available on XetHub [here](https://xethub.com/assets/docs/).

 ## Installation and Development

-The easiest way to install git-xet is to install one of the prebuilt [binaries](https://github.com/xetdata/xet-tools/releases).
-Once git-xet is in your path,
+The easiest way to install Git-Xet is to install one of the prebuilt [binaries](https://github.com/xetdata/xet-tools/releases).
+Once Git-Xet is in your path,

-To build git-xet from source, [install the rust toolchain](https://doc.rust-lang.org/cargo/getting-started/installation.html), then run `cargo build --release` in the the `rust/` subfolder.
+To build Git-Xet from source, [install the rust toolchain](https://doc.rust-lang.org/cargo/getting-started/installation.html), then run `cargo build --release` in the the `rust/` subfolder.
 The `git-xet` binary is then in `rust/targets/release/`.
 After this, run `git-xet install` to set the proper git config settings.

 ### Get involved

 We will develop this package in public under the BSD license and welcome contributions.

-Join our [Discord](https://discord.gg/KCzmjDaDdC) to get involved.
+Join our [Slack](https://communityinviter.com/apps/xetdata/xet) to get involved.
 To stay informed about updates, star this repo and sign up at [XetHub](https://xethub.com/user/sign_up) to get the newsletter.

 ## Optional: XetHub Account Setup